 As mentioned above, our implementation in SMuC 0.1.1 was incomplete.
 However, to show the potential of the scheme, we present some results from the literature in [5] and [6], where the performance of ETERP is shown in H.263+, and H.264/AVC.

 The table 1 from [5] is presented first.
 P1 and P2 denote the situations when only base layer, or enhancement layer respectively was used for enhancement layer prediction, H.263+ denotes the scheme used in H.263 codec where the codec can choose between (a) the prediction from current base-layer, (b) the prediction from the previous enhancement layer, and (c) the prediction from the weighted sum of different sources; and ET denotes the Estimation-Theoretic scheme which forms the basis of this contribution.
-The last column “Non-scalable” refers to the simulcast scenario.
+The last column “Non-scalable” refers to the situation when a non-scalable coder with same total rate is used.

 From the above contribution, PSNR gains of upto 0.52 dB were obtained for the ET scheme over H.263+.